 - Turn off basic authentication

-- Basic access authentication for cameras is turned off by default to
+- Basic camera authentication is turned off by default to prevent

-prevent camera credentials from being compromised when the Archiver
+camera credentials from being compromised when the Archiver connects

 - Automatically check for security and enhancement updates for Genetec™ products